 Characterized by a thin, bony physique and associated with a tendency to be inflexible, perfectionistic, and to have difficulty relaxing.
 People with this pattern may be inclined to be rigid in their thinking and may have a hard time adapting to change.
 They may also have difficulty letting go of control and may be prone to anxiety and stress.

-Gift: order, organization, attention to form and structure, having a place for everything and everything in its place, learning the form of doing things.
+• Strengths: Reliability, precision, and a strong sense of duty, order, organization, attention to form and structure, having a place for everything and everything in its place, and learning the form of doing things.

-According to Steven Kessler's theory of five personality patterns, each of the patterns he identified overlaps with one of Wilhelm Reich's character types.
+According to Steven Kessler’s theory of five personality patterns, each pattern he identified overlaps with one of Wilhelm Reich’s character types.
 The five personality patterns identified by Kessler are:

 Ken Dychtwald's theory of body types in his book "Bodymind" is similar to Steven Kessler's theory in that both propose that there is a connection between a person's physical appearance and their personality or emotional tendencies.
 Both theories also propose that there are distinct body types that correspond to different personality patterns.